pluginever/wc-category-showcase/readme.txt

 == Frequently Asked Questions ==
-= How do I display product categories in a slider? = Create a new showcase → choose Slider layout → select categories → publish.
-Then insert the shortcode [wccs_showcase id="123"] into any page.
+= How do I display product categories in a slider? = Create a new showcase, choose the desired layout (Slider, Block, or Grid), select the categories you want to display, and publish it.
+Then insert the generated shortcode [wccs_showcase id="123"] into any page or post where you want the showcase to appear.

 = My showcase isn’t showing categories.
-What should I check? = Make sure your categories have images, confirm showcase settings, clear cache, and verify shortcode placement.
+What should I check? = Ensure you have selected categories in the showcase settings.
+If you’re using the free version, make sure you have at least one category with products.
+Also, check that your theme supports WooCommerce and that the plugin is activated.

 = Can I customize the grid or block layouts? =
-Yes.
-Adjust column counts, toggle subcategories, hide empty categories, and change card styling.
+Yes, you can customize the grid and block layouts by adjusting the settings in the showcase editor.
+You can change colors, spacing, border radius, and toggle visibility for images, titles, descriptions, and product counts.

 = Does it work with Elementor and Gutenberg? = Absolutely.
-Use the shortcode block in Gutenberg or the shortcode/HTML widget in Elementor.
+Use the shortcode block in Gutenberg or the shortcode widget in Elementor to insert your category showcases anywhere on your site.
+The plugin is designed to be compatible with all major page builders.

 = What’s the difference between free and pro? =
 The free version includes basic layouts and styling.
 Pro adds advanced templates, ticker carousels, Google Fonts, button customization, and premium support.

+= How do I get support? =
+For support, please visit our [Support Forum](https://pluginever.com/support/) or [Contact Us](https://pluginever.com/contact/).
+We’re here to help with any issues you encounter.

+= Is there a live demo? =
+Yes, you can view a live demo of the plugin [here](https://demo.pluginever.com/category-showcase/).
+This will give you a good idea of how the showcases look and function.

+= Can I use this plugin with any WooCommerce theme? = Yes, the Product Category Showcase for WooCommerce is designed to be compatible with most WooCommerce themes.
+However, some themes may have specific styles that could affect the appearance of the showcases.
+We recommend testing it with your theme to ensure everything looks as expected.

+= How do I upgrade to the Pro version? =
+You can upgrade to the Pro version by visiting our [Pro Plugin Page](https://pluginever.com/plugins/woocommerce-category-showcase-pro/) and purchasing a license.
+After purchase, you will receive a download link and license key.
+Install the Pro version by uploading it to your WordPress site, and then enter the license key in the plugin settings to unlock all premium features.

 == Screenshots ==
 1. WooCommerce category showcase